Sam Maguire Cup: Old trophy

 The original Sam Maguire Cup commemorates the memory of Sam Maguire, an influential figure in the London GAA and a former footballer.
 A group of his friends formed a committee in Dublin under the chairmanship of Dr Pat McCartan from Carrickmore, County Tyrone, to raise funds for a permanent commemoration of his name.
 They decided on a cup to be presented to the GAA.
 The Association were proud to accept the Cup.
 At the time it cost £300.
 In today's terms that sum is equivalent to €25,392.
 The commission to make it was given to Hopkins and Hopkins, a jewellers and watchmakers of O'Connell Bridge, Dublin.

 The silver cup was crafted, on behalf of Hopkins and Hopkins, by the silversmith Matthew J. Staunton of D'Olier Street, Dublin.
 Maitiú Standun, Staunton's son, confirmed in a letter printed in the Alive! newspaper in October 2003 that his father had indeed made the original Sam Maguire Cup back in 1928.

 Matthew J. Staunton (1888–1966) came from a long line of silversmiths going back to the Huguenots, who brought their skills to Ireland in the 1600s.
 Matt, as he was known to his friends, served his time in the renowned Dublin silversmiths, Edmond Johnson Ltd, where the Liam MacCarthy Hurling Cup was made in 1921.

-The 1928 Sam Maguire Cup is a faithful model of the Ardagh Chalice.
+The 1928 Sam Maguire Cup is a faithful model of the Ardagh Chalice, an early Christian chalice dated to the 9th century AD.
 The bowl was not spun on a spinning lathe but hand-beaten from a single flat piece of silver.
 Even though it is highly polished, multiple hammer marks are still visible today, indicating the manufacturing process.

 It was first presented in 1928 - to the Kildare team that defeated Cavan by one point in that year's final.
 It was the only time Kildare won old trophy.
 They have yet to win the new trophy, coming closest in 1998, when Galway defeated them by four points in that year's final.